paulrobertlloyd/paulrobertlloyd-v3/source/journal/_posts/entries/2015-05-03-https_compression.markdown

 My new website serves only static resources (pages are generated using [Jekyll][10] on my local machine), does not submit any form data (my contact form uses [Formspree][11], a third-party service), and does not transmit any sensitive data.
 Therefore I believe it's safe for me to continue using compression.
 However, if you have a website that posts sensitive data (perhaps you have a secure admin area), you may wish to investigate this issue further.

-In the meantime, perhaps there needs to be a discussion about the approaches that will help us to build websites that both secure _and_ fast.
+In the meantime, perhaps there needs to be a discussion about which approaches will help us build websites that are both secure _and_ fast.

 [^1]: I originally thought I wasn't able to override this behaviour because requests to my custom-configured nginx instance are proxied via WebFaction's [own front-end nginx process][12].
 After considerable head scratching, I realised several conflicting nginx processes were running.
 Quitting these and starting a new single process fixed the issue.